conradfeyt/SpecnoOfficeSpace/README.md

 ## Build

-Run `ng build` or preferablt `npm run build` to build the project.
+Run `ng build` or preferably `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Code scaffolding